jmtilli/caj/README.md

 Copyright (C) 2020 Juha-Matti Tilli

+Copyright (c) 2017-2019 Aalto University

+Authors:
+- Juha-Matti Tilli (copyright transfer to Aalto on 19.4.2018 for some code)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to